-Why I think Wayne Grudem is unwilling to accord full respect to women (ERAS part 4)
+Why I think Wayne Grudem is unwilling to accord full respect to women (ESS part 4)

 In his book Biblical Foundations for Manhood and Womanood Wayne Grudem argues that complementarianism is fair, that it’s obedient to the Bible, and that is best for us as human beings since it truly honors men and women because it honours both their equality and their differences — their equal value to God and their differences in roles.
 He maintains that complementarianism does not lead to abuse but guards against it because it holds that both men and women are equal in value before God.
 (52-3)